Cirkit Designer Logo

 1. Powering the Board:

-• Connect the board to your computer via the USB Type-A to Micro-B cable.
+• Connect the board to your computer via the USB cable for power and programming.

 2. Programming the Board: